-If you're not sure what to sell online, but know you want to open an ecommerce site, you've come to the right place – this guide is designed to cover everything you need to know to pick the right products to sell online.
+If you're not sure what to sell online, but know you want to open an ecommerce site, you've come to the right place – this guide is designed to cover everything you need to know to pick the right ecommerce products to sell online.

 But wait.
 What products are you going to sell online?
-Where do you start when it comes to choosing these products?
+Where do you start when it comes to choosing things that people will buy?
 How do you get the products in your hands?
 Do you have an ecommerce business plan?
-Clearly, there’s a lot to think about when making this decision, as it lays the foundation for your online success.
+Clearly, there’s a lot to think about when making this decision, as it lays the foundation for your store's success.

-Fortunately, all you need is a little guidance, which is why we put together this comprehensive guide – to make sure you’re equipped to choose the right products to sell online - and updated it for 2019!
+Fortunately, all you need is a little guidance, which is why we put together this comprehensive guide to finding products to sell online - and updated it for 2019!

 Sit tight, because we’ll be covering quite a bit of material.
 Whether you read the entire guide, or are just looking to reference specific sections, feel free to print this out, bookmark it and/or share with your social networks!